sammlapp/training_gui/CLASSIFIER_GUIDED_IMPLEMENTATION.md

 - ✅ Bin info progress display with gradient background
 - ✅ Stat items and bin value display

-## Still To Do 🚧
+## Edge Cases - All Handled ✅

 ### 10. Edge Cases to Handle
-The following edge cases are already handled in the implementation:
+All edge cases are now handled in the implementation:
 - ✅ Empty bins - handled in `isBinComplete()` (returns true for empty bins)
 - ✅ No stratification columns selected - UI shows warning text
 - ✅ Invalid score column - handled in `sortClipsInBin()` (falls back to original order with console warning)
 - ✅ Completion strategy mismatch - validated in `isBinComplete()` (console warnings for mismatches)
-- ⚠️ Clear mode when loading new file - **NEEDS IMPLEMENTATION**
+- ✅ Clear mode when loading new file - CGL mode disabled automatically on file load
 - ✅ Filters applied - bins are generated from `filteredAnnotationData` so filters work correctly
+- ✅ Initial spectrogram loading - Fixed by incrementing `currentDataVersion` in file load functions

 ### 11. Optional UI/UX Enhancements
 These are optional polish items for future consideration:
-- Visual indicator when bin is complete (currently auto-advances)
+- Visual indicator when bin is complete - ✅ **IMPLEMENTED** (green/grey status display)
-- Confirmation dialog before auto-advancing
-- Option to manually skip incomplete bins
+- Option to manually skip incomplete bins - ✅ **IMPLEMENTED** (Cmd+Shift+K shortcut and button)
-- Export results with bin information included
+- Export results with bin information included - Could add bin metadata to CSV exports

-## Implementation Status
+## Implementation Status - COMPLETE ✅

 All core functionality has been implemented and tested:
 1. ✅ **Stratification utility module** - Complete with all functions